Suspect in killing of 4 hostages during standoff has died

-Authorities say a man who killed four people during a hostage situation inside a Mississippi home has died at a hospital.
+A man who shot and killed four people he held hostage in a Mississippi home has died from gunshot wounds he suffered in the 12-hour standoff, authorities said Sunday.

-Mississippi Public Safety Department spokesman Capt.
-John Poulos said the suspect was shot during the 12-hour standoff at a home in Clinton.
+Two small children were released unharmed from the home in Clinton several hours after the standoff started, police said.
+Not long after, TV cameras captured the sounds of a barrage of gunfire.

-Authorities say the standoff started around 2:30 a.m.
-Saturday when officers checking on a domestic call at the house were fired on.
-The suspect went back inside and refused to come out.
+Police used a battering ram to force their way into the house and found four people dead and the suspect wounded, authorities said.

 Sign Up and Save